robtweed/mg-webComponents/TUTORIAL.md

         }

-# Using your WebComponents (Part 1)
+# Define your WebComponent Assembly

 The next step is to define how you're going to use one or more of your WebComponents.
-You do this by defining a JSON object that defines a set of one or more WebComponents.
+You do this by defining a JSON object that defines an assembly of one or more nested WebComponents.

-Take a look at your */js/step1.js* file for a simple example:
+Take a look at your */js/step1.js* file for a very simple example which is just going to define an assembly that consists of a single (un-nested) instance of the *tutorial-div-simple* WebComponent that we described in the previous section:

         export function define_step1() {